glavman/art-voice-agent-accelerator/tests/load/README.md

+> ⚠️ **Work in Progress Notice**
+>
+> This load testing suite is currently under active development and is **not yet in a functional state**.
+The test framework, scenarios, and configuration are being implemented and may not work as documented.
+Please check back for updates as development progresses.

 # RTMedAgent Load Testing Suite

 This directory contains comprehensive load tests for the RTMedAgent real-time voice automation system, organized by logical component groupings.